syncfusion-content/flutter-docs/Flutter/circular-charts/methods.md

 * [`pointIndex`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SelectionArgs/pointIndex.html) - index of the point which needs to be selected.
 * [`seriesIndex`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SelectionArgs/seriesIndex.html) - index of the series for which the pointIndex is specified and this is an optional parameter.
 By default it will be considered as 0.

-N> The [`enableMultiSelection`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SfCircularChart/enableMultiSelection.html) is also applicable for this but, it is based on the API values specified in the chart.
+>**NOTE**:The [`enableMultiSelection`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SfCircularChart/enableMultiSelection.html) is also applicable for this but, it is based on the API values specified in the chart.

 {% highlight dart %}